On a Bernstein-Sato polynomial of a meromorphic function: Introduction

 for some $P(s) \in \D_X [s] = \D_X [s_1,s_2, \ldots, s_k]$.
 See also Gyoja \cite{G} for a different proof and some additional results.
 The non-zero ideal $I \subset \CC [s]$ thus obtained is now called the Bernstein-Sato ideal of $f=(f_1, f_2, \ldots, f_k)$.
 The geometric meaning of this $I$ was clarified only recently in Budur-van der Veer-Wu-Zhou \cite{B-V-W-Z}.
 Moreover by Budur-Mustata-Saito \cite{B-M-S}, the theory of b-functios has been also generalized to higher-codimensional subvarieties, i.e to arbitrary ideals $\II \subset \sho_X$ of $\sho_X$.
 Their b-functions are related to the monodromies of the Verdier specializations along $\II$.
 See \cite{Budur} and \cite{B-M-S} for the details.

-The aim of this short note is to define Berstein-Sato polynomials for meromorphic functions and study their basic properties.
-For two holomorphic functions $F, G \in \sho_X$ such that $F \not= 0$, $G \not= 0$ defined on a neighborhood of a point $x_0 \in X$ and coprime each other such that $F(x_0)=0$, let us consider the meromorphic function
+The aim of this short note is to define Bernstein-Sato polynomials for meromorphic functions and study their basic properties.
+For two holomorphic functions $F, G \in \sho_X$ such that $F \not= 0$, $G \not= 0$ defined on a neighborhood of a point $x_0 \in X$ and coprime to each other such that $F(x_0)=0$, let us consider the meromorphic function

 associated to them.
 Let $D=F^{-1}(0) \cup G^{-1}(0) \subset X$ be the divisor defined by $F \cdot G \in \sho_X$ and

 the localization of $\sho_X$ along $D \subset X$.
 Recall that this sheaf is endowed with the structure of a left $\D_X$-module.
 Then the polynomial ring $( \sho_X [ \frac{1}{FG} ] )[s]$ over it is naturally a left $\D_X [s]$-module.
 As in the classical case where $G=1$ and $f$ is holomorphic, on the rank-one free module